thisisgurpal/Premier-League-Analytics/README.md

 # Premier League Team & Player Dashboards

-This project is for football lovers.
+This project is for **football lovers**.
 Football lovers who want to stay updated.
 Football lovers who want to know the stats.

-Is Rordi the top passer **per match**?
+Is Rordi the top **passer per match**?

-Does Virgil Van Dijk have the best tackle success rate?
+Does Virgil Van Dijk have the best **tackle success** rate?

-What is the shooting accuracy of Erling Haaland?
+What is the **shooting accuracy** of Erling Haaland?

-Which team gets the most cards?
+Which team gets the most **cards**?

-Well head over to the live dashboard to get an aswer to all these questions.
+Well head over to the live dashboard to get an answer to all these questions, and more.

 ![Premier League Dashboard Tableau](https://github.com/thisisgurpal/Premier-League-Analytics/assets/97416784/619ea0ca-aabb-4ff3-bdef-269afd0539c1)